 Speaking to the press at the end of an assessment visit to the technical buildings I and II of the Angola Telecom landline telecommunication firm, in the Angolan capital, the official considered essential working in partnership with the Road Institute of Angola (INEA) and the National Inter-sectoral Commission of De-mining and Humanitarian Assistance (CNIDAH), in order to solve the issue.

-According to José Carvalho da Rocha, the Ministry will study the most appropriate mechanisms to overcome the difficulties found on the routes where the optical fibre lines should be implanted.
+According to José Carvalho da Rocha, the Ministry will study the most appropriate mechanisms to overcome the difficulties found on the routes where the optical fiber lines should be implanted.

 The minister said the joint work for the inserting of the fiber with the capacity to convey light, should be mainly implemented in the landmines clearance field, so as to expand modern communication lines throughout the country.